-The protocol dictates that each X,Y location sampled yields a unique sampleID per horizon per collectDate (day of year, local time) in the table sls\soilCoreCollection for the data product Soil Physical Properties, distributed periodic (NEON.DP1.10086).
-Every bout type that includes microbes (e.g. the variable boutType includes the string 'microbe') should sample for marker gene sequence analysis.
-A record from sls\soilCoreCollection may have zero or one child records in tables mmg\soilMarkerGeneSequencing\16S and mmg\soilMarkerGeneSequencing\1TS of this data product.
+The protocol dictates that each X,Y location sampled yields a unique sampleID per horizon per collectDate (day of year, local time) in the table sls\soilCoreCollection for the data product Soil physical and chemical properties, periodic (DP1.10086).
+In general, every record that contains a geneticSampleID should be used for marker gene sequence analysis.
+A record from sls\soilCoreCollection may have zero or one child records in all tables of this data product.

 Each geneticSampleID is a subsample of the parent sampleID in the table sls\soilCoreCollection, and is sent for DNA extraction.
 The DNA extraction laboratory data appear in the table mmg\soilDnaExtraction, and are linked by the geneticSampleID.
 There are one or more dnaSampleIDs expected per geneticSampleID, depending on the number of DNA extractions that occur on a sample.
 In general, each dnaSampleID represents an independent record.
 Sometimes, the lab may also report an internalLabID.
 In these instances, an independent record would be dnaSampleID + internalLabID.
-Duplicate records for an independent record (either dnaSampleID or dnaSampleID + internalLabID) should not exist.
+Duplicate records for an independent record (either dnaSampleID or dnaSampleID)

++ internalLabID) should not exist.
 Lab replicates from the same DNA extraction will have the same dnaSampleID but different internalLabID's.